 - Errors are in the making when medications are dispensed by the pharmacies with no billing unit standard (BUS) from the NCPDP or have applied a non-conforming NCPDP billing unit for pharmacy transactions.
 These can cause difficulties during reimbursement adjudication.

-- Particularly common is the lack of awareness about BUS among start ups.
+- Particularly common is the lack of awareness about BUS among start-ups.
 Although their focus could be on developing and commercializing products, they are unaware of the established protocol for billing and payment process flow.

-- Despite diligence maintained by the database vendors, some products come in the market with no appropriate billing unit.
-At times, same products are listed under different billing units or it so happens that their billing unit is no longer applicable because the medication is reformulated or without informing.
+- Despite diligence maintained by the database vendors, some products come into the market with no appropriate billing unit.
+At times, the same products are listed under different billing units or it so happens that their billing unit is no longer applicable because the medication is reformulated or without informing.
 This ends up in pharmacists overcharging or being underpaid payors.

-- The biggest nightmare for pharmacists and payors is errors involving high volume prescriptions and medication kits.
+- The biggest nightmare for pharmacists and payors is errors involving high-volume prescriptions and medication kits.
 This is so because it requires a lot of time and manual intervention to correct them.
 Both sides have to investigate and adjust payment for each affected claim.

 - Dispenser confusion arising over whether to bill a product labeled as a kit as Each, Grams, or MLs results in a billing error covering kits, which are more complex to resolve.